eunanhardy/terrapak-action/README.md

 # Terrapak for Github Actions
-This action integrates Terrapak module management into your Github pull request workflow.
-Automatically create and update versions of your terraform modules and publish them to the terrapak registry.
+This action integrates with your GitHub pull requests to automatically publish new versions of your Terraform modules in conjunction with [Terrapak](https://github.com/eunanhardy/terrapak)

 ## Getting Started